Zymo-Research/pipeline-resources/report_docs/ampliseq_documentation.md

 ## General statistics table
 [The general statistics table](https://zymo-research.github.io/pipeline-resources/reports/ampliseq_sample_report.html#general_stats) gives an overview of some important sample information.
 From left to right, this table contains:
-1. The raw number of sequencing reads obtained per sample (`Seqs`).
+1. The raw number of sequencing reads obtained per sample (`No. Seqs`).
 2. The average % GC content of reads (`% GC`).
-3. The total percentage of nucleotides trimmed from the raw sequences (`% bp Trimmed`).
+3. The total percentage of reads passing trimming filters (`% Passing trimming filter`).
-4. The number of reads input to DADA2 (`DADA2 Inputs`).
+4. The number of reads input to DADA2 (`DADA2 Input`).
+5. The number of reads passing DADA2 quality filtering `(DADA2 qual filter`)
+6. The number of reads after merging of R1 and R2 reads with sufficient overlap (`DADA2 merge pairs`)
-5. The percentage of chimeric reads detected (`Chimera Error Rate`).
+7. The number of non-chimeric reads detected (`DADA2 non-chimera`).
 Chimeric reads are sequencing artifacts resulting from the spurious joining of two or more independent biological sequences, which can be misinterpreted as novel organisms.
-6. How many reads were retained following DADA2 filtering and trimming (`Reads Passed DADA2`).
-7. The number and percentage of read counts that were retained following plastid rRNA filtering (`Retained Taxa Filtered` and `% Retained Taxa Filtered`, respectively).
+8. The number of read counts that were retained following plastid rRNA filtering (`DADA2 filter tax`).

 ![Image2](../images/ampliseq/Image2.png)

 These statistics are collected from different parts of the pipeline workflow to give you a snapshot of the results and are a quick way to evaluate how your ampliseq experiment went.
 Here are a few important considerations when reading this table:
 1. Ensure a high number of reads are retained following Cutadapt and DADA2.
-A dropout of reads at the Cutadapt trimming step (column `DADA2 inputs`) may result from selecting the incorrect sequencing primers at the pipeline run set-up stage.
-A dropout of reads during DADA2 processing (column `Reads Passed DADA2`) can result from a high chimera rate (see below) and failure to merge paired-end reads due to insufficient overlap
+A dropout of reads at the Cutadapt trimming step (column DADA2 input) may result from selecting the incorrect sequencing primers at the pipeline run set-up stage.
+A dropout of reads during DADA2 processing (column DADA2 qual filter, DADA2 merge pairs, DADA2 non-chimera) can result from a high chimera rate (see below) and failure to merge paired-end reads due to insufficient overlap
-2. There is a low % chimeric reads (column `Chimera Error Rate`).
+2. There is a low % chimeric reads retained in DADA2 non-chimera.
 A high percentage (>5%) of chimeric reads can result from suboptimal PCR reactions when performing mixed template PCR.
-3. Few read counts were removed from the ASV table following contamination filtering (column `Retained Taxa Filtered`).
+3. Few read counts were removed from the ASV table following contamination filtering (column DADA2 filter tax).
 Removal of a high percentage of read counts at this stage can indicate a high portion of reads amplified plastid sequences (chloroplast and mitochondria) and that your experimental design may need to be revised.

 ## Sample processing
 ### Trimming with Cutadapt